Redpoint Logo

 Always-On Data Quality

-For example, financial institutions have a vested interest in knowing the dynamics of a household; head of household, dependents, life stage, etc. Perhaps a customer has young children, and is interested in saving for university.
+For example, financial institutions have a vested interest in knowing the dynamics of a household; head of household, dependents, life stage, etc. Perhaps a customer has young children, and is interested in saving for college.
 Or is looking to move to a larger house.
 Or new empty-nesters are interested in downsizing.
 A detailed understanding underpins almost every decision for how to engage with someone.
 Is the person using the mobile app the account owner?
 What is the significance of a new mailing address, or a name change?
 Data quality, which includes advanced identity resolution, is the critical step that ensures that the unification of customer data is about more than just volume; it provides organizations with confidence that they are engaging with the intended customer.

 Many financial services companies have gaps in their data that limit the effectiveness of a unified customer profile.
 They are either missing data, data is old, or their MarTech stack comprises different systems that each take a different approach to data quality.

-The Redpoint CDP ensures trustworthiness in customer data from ingestion through activation.
+Redpoint ensures trustworthiness in customer data from ingestion through activation.
 Redpoint brings together every source of customer data – from across the enterprise.
 Always-on data quality continuously cleanses, standardizes and normalizes incoming data.
 And data observability dashboards show users that everything is working as intended to build a consistent, accurate understanding of your customer.